Simple questions: What is MU-MIMO in WiFi? Do I need it?

 - 8x8 MIMO - offers eight spatial streams on the same wireless channel or the same frequency to a maximum of four clients (yes this is correct).
 For this implementation, you need eight antennas.
-8x8 MIMO is experimental at the time we published this article and there are no routers available with this technology.
-The first routers with 8x8 MIMO should be launched in 2018.
+8x8 MIMO is not yet a mainstream technology.

 In the illustration below you can see a representation of a router with support for 3x3 MIMO, communicating simultaneously with three devices.